aron123/infrend-2025/typeorm.md

     host: "localhost",
     port: 3306,
     username: "root",
-    password: "root", // in case of no password, set it to undefined, or delete this row
+    password: undefined, // in case of using a password, set it to a string
-    database: "infrend2024_typeorm",
+    database: "infrend2025_typeorm",
     synchronize: true,
     logging: true,
     entities: [User],